Woomargama National Park

 Read more about Woomargama National Park

-It’s hardly a surprise that the vast expanse of Woomargama National Park, which is the largest protected area west of the Great Dividing Range, is home to a large number of endangered species.
+It’s hardly a surprise that the vast expanse of Woomargama National Park is home to a large number of endangered species.
 Birdwatching reveals wonders such as the regent honeyeater, superb parrot and powerful owl.

 If you’re camping here, then you can indulge in lots of wildlife watching.
 There are two campgrounds, both of which offer peace and quiet away from the fast-paced world.
 You're unlikely to have a more soothing picnic.